ashuang2013/Bioinformatics-Final/Scenario2.md

 &nbsp;&nbsp;&nbsp;&nbsp;"We had no knowledge of this situation.
 I am just as confused as the public in how and why we were targeted by the notorious L as a small lab.
 I hope that the police investigation can clear up any misunderstandings in this situation." <br/>

 Right now, the participants in the study are extrememly upset and panicked.
 This is a big bombshell to the participants and their families.
 Back to you Jim. <br/>

+You were already in the car and driving down the highway towards your lab before the news caster was even finished.
+You don't remember much about the drive, only that it seemed to last for an eternity.
+When you arrive on the scene, police cars twinkling red and blue surround the lab along with investigators.
+Dr. Kim sees you and walks towards you.
+It seems he knows everything already.
+He informs you that you are fired and that most likely your career is over. <br/>
+"Never dismiss a privacy threat as trivial," he said as he walked away.